Janry Ubas Profile:

 The winning leap in the last SEA Games was 7.75m by Supanara of Thailand, who won the 2009, 2011, 2015 SEA Games Long Jump titles.
 Ubas was the bronze medalist last SEA Games 2015 in the Men’s Decathlon.

 Fil-Heritage jumper Tyler Ruiz who has leaped 7.79m, is most likely to join Ubas at the SEA Games.
-Besides, another fil-am, Donovont Arriola, who got Bronze in the 2015 SEA Games, was out with injuries.
+Besides, Donovont Arriola, who got Bronze in the 2015 SEA Games, was injured.

 Besides, Rone Malipay, who trains with Delicano, improved his Triple Jump PB from 15.55 to 15.67m.